yusukeemata/cloud-portfolio/README.md

 The goal of this portfolio is to demonstrate practical cloud architecture including:

-* serverless application design
+* Serverless application design
-* secure authentication
+* Secure authentication
 * REST API architecture
 * NoSQL data storage
-* monitoring and observability
+* Monitoring and observability

 These projects showcase end-to-end AWS system design using modern serverless services.